Skip to content | Accessibility Information

 Special Features

-• Opportunities to undertake study trips to key design cities, recent trips have including Berlin, Rotterdam, Chicago, Venice and New York.
+• Study trips: You may have the opportunity to undertake study trips to key design cities, recent trips have including Berlin, Venice Architecture Biennale, Milan Design Week, Copenhagen and New York.

-• Students have previously participated in exchange visits to Australia, Canada, the USA and Europe.
+• International exchange: Students have previously participated in exchange visits to Australia, Canada, the USA and Europe.

-• Visiting designers and lecturers assist in the course team via lectures, projects and workshops.
+• Visiting expertise: Visiting designers and lecturers assist in the course team via lectures, projects and workshops.

-• You will take part in Unit X, an innovative module offered to students across Manchester School of Art; it encourages interdisciplinary study and collaboration on an external-facing project.
+• Collaboration: You will take part in an innovative module offered to students across Manchester School of Art which encourages interdisciplinary study, collaboration and external-facing projects.

 Course Content

-The core elements of the course are taught by practising designers and architects, touching on all aspects of interior design such as interior architecture, exhibition design, scene/set design or object/element design.
+The core elements of the course are taught by practising designers and architects, touching on all aspects of interiors.
+As an interior specialist, we believe the School of Art's environment is the perfect setting to nurture, explore and push the boundaries of the discipline.

 Year 1